 it back to the so-called centre.
 See Walead Beshty, "American Ingenuity (And the Failure of the Readymade)", in Afterall magazine No. 17 (Antwerp, London, Los Angeles, 2008), p.23.

-MCA - Museum of Contemporary Art, Chicago, USA
+Otobong Nkanga: To Dig a Hole that Collapses Again, MCA - Museum of Contemporary Art, Chicago, US

 The Encounter That Took a Part of Me, Nottingham Contemporary, Nottingham, UK